carmencchow/bellabeat_casestudy/README.md

 *  50% of participants take less than 8,053 steps per day and 25% take less than 4,923.
 *  50% of participants sleep less than 7.2 hours a day.
 *  50% of participants are sedentary for more than 15.9 hours a day.
-*  50% of participants get less than 26 minutes of moderate to vigorous activity a day while a startling high number of participants recorded <i>0 minutes of moderate to vigorous activity on nearly 300 occasions</> or roughly ⅓ of the month.
+*  50% of participants get less than 26 minutes of moderate to vigorous activity a day while a startling high number of participants recorded 300 counts of <i>0 minutes of moderate to vigorous activity</i> or roughly ⅓ of the month.

 <h2>6.
 Act</h2>